Posted June 19, 2019

-Currently, Quest is not accepting additional applications for the 2017-18 year.
-Tours for participants, parents and guardians have been suspended temporarily.
+Currently, Quest is not accepting additional applications for the 2019-20 year.
+Tours for participants, parents and guardians are limited.
 Tours for professionals will continue and are normally scheduled for the last Friday of the month.
 In service training for your organization or company is also available.
 To schedule tours or in service training and notification when Quest is open for applications, please see Contact Us.

 Quest Autism Programs is a community-based day program for adults with autism.
 Participants follow individualized daily schedules that span the areas of: Activities of daily living skills, social skills, vocational opportunities, recreational and leisure skills, as well as maintaining relevant previously mastered skills.